transloadit/uppy/website/src/docs/robodog-picker.md

 The Promise resolution value has a `transloadit` and `results` key.

-`result.transloadit` contains an array of Assembly statuses.
+`result.transloadit` is an array of Assembly statuses.
 Assembly statuses are objects as described in the [Transloadit documentation][assembly-status].
-There may be multiple Assembly statuses if the `getAssemblyOptions` option was used, because different files may be processed by different Assemblies.
+There may be several Assembly statuses if the `getAssemblyOptions` option was used, because different files may be processed by different Assemblies.

-`result.results` contains an array of results produced by the Assemblies.
+`result.results` is an array of results produced by the Assemblies.
 Each result has an `assemblyId` property containing the string ID of the Assembly that produced it, and a `stepName` property containing the string name of the Assembly step that produced it.

 ## Restrictions